LogicAppUnit/TestingFramework/README.md

 The testing framework supports the checking of actions that run inside a loop, for example an `Until` loop or a `ForEach` loop.

-You can check the status of individual action repetitions in the workflow run history using the `TestRunner.GetWorkflowActionStatus(string actionName, int repetitionNumber)` method, passing the action name and repetition number as the parameters:
+You can check the status of individual action repetitions in the workflow run history using the `TestRunner.GetWorkflowActionStatus(string actionName, int repetitionNumber)` method, passing the action name and repetition number as parameters:

 ```c#
 // Check action result